xapian/xapian-docsprint/overview.rst

 .. .. _examples in Python: http://xapian.org/docs/examples/python.tgz
 .. .. _in PHP: http://xapian.org/docs/examples/php.tgz
 .. .. _in C++: http://xapian.org/docs/examples/c++.tgz

+.. todo:: finalise datasets and code and link to them from here

 For now, you'll want to grab the `documentation source from github`_ which contains the example code in each language, and also the data files listed